mythorath/affilweb/README.md

 ## Diff System

-This repository automatically generates diff files for every push.
+This repository automatically generates diff files for every commit and push.
 See `DIFF_SYSTEM.md` for detailed information about the automatic diff generation system.

 ## Contributing